-We can prove following results which characterizes arbitrage as curvature. \begin{theorem}[\textbf{No Arbitrage}] The following assertions are equivalent: \begin{itemize} \item [(i)] The market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive semimartingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all portfolio nominals and all times the condition
+\end{proposition} The following result characterizes arbitrage as curvature. \begin{theorem}[\textbf{No-Arbitrage}] The following assertions are~equivalent: \begin{itemize} \item [(i)] The market model (with base assets and futures with discounted prices $D$ and $P$) satisfies the no-free-lunch-with-vanishing-risk condition; \item[(ii)] There exists a positive martingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy, for all portfolio nominals and all times, the condition